vishen/go-chromecast/README.md

 # Chromecast

-This implements a basic number of the google chromecast commands.
+Implements a basic number of the google chromecast commands.
 Other than the basic commands, it also allows you to play media files from your computer either individually or in a playlist; the `playlist` command will look at all the files in a folder and play them sorted by numerically.

+## Media Content Playable

 Can play / load a local media file on your chromecast.
-Currently the chromecast default media receiver only supports the following formats:

 ```
 Supported Media formats:
+    - MP3
+    - AVI
     - MKV
     - MP4
     - WebM
 ```

 If an unknown file is found, it will use `ffmpeg` to transcode it to MP4, and stream it to the chromecast.

+## Cast DNS Lookup

+A DNS multicast is used to determine the Chromecast and Google Home devices.

+The cast DNS entry is also cached, this means that if you pass through the device name, `-n <name>`, or the device uuid, `-u <uuid>`, the results will be cached and it will connect to the chromecast device instanly.

+## Playlist

+There is support for playing media items as a playlist.

 If playing from a playlist, you are able to pass though the `--select` flag, and this will allow you to select the media to start playing from.
 This is useful if you have already played some of the media and want to start